zalando/postgres-operator/docs/reference/operator_parameters.md

   Note, that with all three modes increasing the version in the manifest will trigger a rolling update of the pods.
 The default is `"off"`.

+* **major_version_upgrade_team_whitelist**
+  Upgrades will only be carried out for clusters of listed teams.
+The default is empty which means a team filter is not applied.

 * **minimal_major_version**
   The minimal Postgres major version that will not automatically be upgraded when `major_version_upgrade_mode` is set to `"full"`.
 The default is `"9.6"`.